-Prior to joining the Board, Cortese served eight years on the San Jose City Council, including two years as Vice Mayor.
+Prior to joining the Board and being elected as Vice President, Dave Cortese served eight years on the San Jose City Council, including two years as Vice Mayor.
 He grew up in San Jose as part of a family that has been active in civic, cultural and business activities for generations.
 He is married to Pattie, and has four children.
 His strong local roots and love for this county fuel his passion for public service.

 Dave was educated at Bellarmine College Prep and UC Davis where he earned a Bachelor of Sciences Degree in Political Science.
 He earned his Juris Doctorate at Lincoln University Law School in San Jose.